almeidx/Simplicity/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: Bug report
-about: Create a report to help us improve
+about: Report incorrect or unexpected behavior of the bot.
 title: ''
-labels: on hold
+labels: 's: unverified, type: bug'
-assignees: Tsugami, Almeeida
+assignees: ''

 ---